jfriedlein/2D_axial-symmetry_plane-strain_dealii/README.md

 		Tensor<2,3> DefoGradient_3D = prepare_DefoGrad<dim> (DeformationGradient, type_2D, fe_values_ref, current_solution, k);

-to prepare the second order 'DeformationGradient' with dim-components.
+to prepare the second order 'DeformationGradient' with dim-components obtaining 'DefoGradient_3D'.

 Secondly, to compute the tangent contribution in step 6 we also require the current solution, hence we call the function